 You’ve done it!
-You enrolled in the college of your choice on National Decision Day, submitted the final paperwork and (gulp) the first payments, and you’re set until you graduate with your degree.
+You enrolled in the college of your choice on National Decision Day, submitted the final paperwork, and (gulp) made the first payments.
+You’re set until you graduate with your degree.
 Right?
 Well, not necessarily.

 Students transfer for many reasons:

 Transferring colleges isn’t necessarily difficult; it’s just time-consuming!
 Essentially, you’re applying to college all over again—but this time you’re asking the new college to take your existing college credits, too.